The parents who lost all four sons in the First World War

 Captain Edward Kerr Anderson

 In 1914, four brothers went to fight in the First World War.
 None came home.
-Here, to mark Armistice Day,
+Here, to mark Armistice Day, Michael Ashcroft tells the heartbreaking story of the gallantry and sacrifice of one Scottish family.

 On a grey March evening nearly 100 years ago, close to a sunken road in the Somme valley, Acting Lieutenant Colonel William Herbert Anderson – or Bertie, as he was affectionately known to his family and friends – led his men the only way he knew how: from the front.